-ANTI-SLAVERY AND HUMAN TRAFFICKING POSITION STATEMENT (FY 2021)
+ANTI-SLAVERY AND HUMAN TRAFFICKING POSITION STATEMENT (FY 2022)

-This statement is made on behalf of Lutron Electronics Co., Inc. and Lutron EA Limited ("Lutron EA") (collectively, "Lutron") pursuant to the California Transparency in Supply Chains Act of 2010 and section 54(1) of the UK Modern Slavery Act of 2015.
-It constitutes Lutron's anti-slavery and human trafficking position statement for the financial year ending on 31 December 2021.
-It sets out the steps that we have taken and are taking to ensure that slavery and human trafficking are not taking place in our supply chain or any part of our business.
+This statement is made by Lutron Electronics Co., Inc. and Lutron EA Limited ("Lutron EA") (collectively, "Lutron") pursuant to the California Transparency in Supply Chains Act of 2010 and section 54(1) of the UK Modern Slavery Act of 2015.
+Lutron is committed to fully complying with all applicable international human rights standards, labor and employment laws, rules, and regulations, and makes every effort to mitigate the risks of modern slavery and human trafficking in our business operations and supply chains.
+Lutron will not tolerate the use of slavery or human trafficking in any part of its business or supply chain.

+This statement constitutes Lutron's anti-slavery and human trafficking position statement for the financial year ending on 31 December 2022 and sets out the steps that we have taken and are taking to ensure that slavery and human trafficking are not taking place in our supply chain or any part of our global business operations.